Hold on to your hats, folks. It’s about to get creative up in this blog.

 Parental Advisory: The following story is rated approximately PG-13.

 Similar to what happened with KimchiSama and the One-Liner Challenge, I decided that I wanted to take part in this exercise, and wasn’t sure if I’d be nominated sooooo I’m just gonna swipe it from somebody.
 Rylee of Hermit Odysseus left her invite open.
-I could technically use that, but I first decided I wanted to try this a few days ago after reading a post by BiblioNyan.
+I could technically use that, but I first decided to try this after reading a post by BiblioNyan.

-I don’t really read or write a whole lot, but this blogging thing is starting to change that.
-I’ve been emboldened by my successful completion of the T.A.P.
-Tag, and I want in on this action, too.
+I don’t really read or write a whole lot, but I’ve been emboldened by my successful completion of the T.A.P.
+Tag, and want in on this action, too.

 - You pick your first word, your setting, and your story genre from the list below.
 As individuals, your brand of creativity is unique to yours, so we want to highlight that by letting you choose from a bunch of words and creating something beautiful out of it.

 - The short story will have a limit of 1000 words.
 You do not need to write a story with 1000 words exactly.
 It could be 300, or 500 as long as it doesn’t surpass a thousand.

 - YOU HAVE TWO WEEKS TO ANSWER THE TAG.

 - You must tag three people to participate.